 Start installing modules

-These instructions assume you've installed a monolithic PE deployment, and have installed at least one *nix agent node.
+These instructions assume you've installed PE and at least one *nix agent node.

 Step 1: Install a Forge module